-This module is designed to provide students with basic understanding of 2-stroke and 4-stroke engine operation, part/component identification, powersport electronics and suspension components while utilizing his/her textbook/workbook, shop resource materials, and the Resource Center coupled with hands on training the student will have a core knowledge of the fundamentals of most powersport vehicles.
+This module is designed to provide students with basic understanding of 2-stroke and 4-stroke engine operation, part/component identification, powersport electronics and suspension components.
+Utilizing textbook/workbook, shop resource materials, and the Resource Center coupled with hands on training the student will have a core knowledge of most powersport vehicles.